jhallen/joes-sandbox/editor-perf/readme.md

 |nano  |system hangs|
 |atom  |atom crashes: atom warns "may be unresponsive loading really huge file"|

+JOE swaps large files to disk, so this is no problem for it.

 ## Time to reformat paragraph composed of two 120K long lines

 |Editor|Time (seconds)|